Drug Trafficking Charges

 If the activity was part of a drug-ring or involved trafficking with other individuals, we will assert the coercion defense.
 We would argue that you only committed these crimes out of fear and threats from higher level drug traffickers.
 You obeyed these orders to avoid bodily harm.

 Often, evidence in drug cases is obtained through means that violate a defendant’s rights.
 This might be an unlawful detainment or arrest, or a full-blown illegal search and seizure.
 If evidence is obtained illegally, the state cannot be allowed to benefit.
 Our lawyers will fight ot have tainted evidence thrown out.

 Contact a Columbus Drug Trafficking Lawyer Today

 If you are facing charges of drug trafficking in Columbus, OH or the surrounding area, contact us immediately.
 Your family, career, and freedom are at stake if you do not hire a competent defense firm experienced in criminal law.
-Our exceptional Columbus drug trafficking lawyers at Koenig and Owen, LLC, know how to handle the prosecution and get the job done.
+Our exceptional Columbus drug trafficking lawyers at James D. Owen, LLC, know how to handle the prosecution and get the job done.

 Call our Columbus law firm and speak with our highly-respected criminal defense attorneys.
 Remember not to discuss your case with law enforcement until you speak to us.
 Whether you are innocent of the charges or have made a poor choice, we are here for you.
 Let us build your defense case and fight for you.